 Luckily, there are several opioid addiction symptoms that will present themselves to help you spot an opioid addiction in yourself or your loved one before it’s too late.
 These symptoms of an opioid addiction are variable in the sense that you or your loved one may have all of the following symptoms or only a few.

 There are certain opioid addiction symptoms that are unique to this type of drug.
 While the criteria associated with the DSM-V diagnosis of substance use disorder was mentioned earlier, there are specific tell-tale signs of an opioid addiction.

 Addiction is not a cookie-cutter disease.
 The way that it presents itself varies from person to person.
 An opioid addiction is as unique as each individual who struggle with it.
-Check out some of the more common opioid addiction symptoms to look for in yourself or others:

 - Sudden changes in weight